TERMS AND CONDITIONS OF SALE

 1.1.
 “Company” means Acacia Joinery Pty Ltd ACN 128 819 401 and includes its successors and assigns.

-1.2.
-“Customer” means any person, firm or company placing an Order for the purchase of Goods and to whom a Quotation is addressed, and any person, form or company that purchases Goods from the Company.

 1.3.
+“Customer” means any person, firm or company placing an Order for the purchase of Goods.

-“Goods” means all goods sold and/or delivered by the Company to the Customer, and includes goods the subject of an Order.
+1.9.
+“Goods” means all goods the subject of an Order.

 1.10.
 “Terms” means these Terms and Conditions of Sale.

 2.1.
 These Terms apply to all Goods sold by the Company.
-The Customer is deemed to have accepted these Terms and to be immediately bound by these Terms on placing of an Order for Goods.
+The Customer is deemed to have accepted these Terms and to be immediately bound by these Terms on placing an Order.

 2.2.
-These Terms, together with a Quotation and an accompanying Order, constitute the entire contract between the Company and the Customer (‘Contract’).
+These Terms, together with a Quotation and an accompanying Order, constitute the entire contract between the Company and the Customer.
 To the extent of an inconsistency between these Terms and an Order, these Terms shall prevail.

 2.3.
 No amendment, alteration, waiver or cancellation of any of these Terms is binding on the Company unless confirmed by the Company in writing.
 No communication between the Company and the Customer shall modify or vary these Terms unless such modification or variation is in writing and signed by the Company.